januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 Want to contribute to improving this page?
 Head to our [GitHub repo](https://github.com/januszgrze/bitcoinrollups/blob/main/website/websitecopy/bitvm.md).

+---

+### What is BitVM

+The core idea of BitVM is to perform complex computations off-chain with an on-chain fraud proving mechanism.
+The actual processing of complex logic doesn't happen on Bitcoin itself, allowing for more complex & expressive computations than what is possible with Bitcoin Script.
+BitVM uses a method similar to optimistic rollups for verification.
+In this model, a prover (who executes the computation off-chain) makes a claim about the output of a computation.
+If this claim is disputed, the verifier can challenge it on the Bitcoin blockchain. (h/t @Chainway_xyz)

+Tl;dr?
+It allows you to develop new applications on Bitcoin that may provide more utility to BTC the asset.

+### Why does it matter to rollups?

+---

 ### BitVM Papers

 - [BitVM: Compute anything on Bitcoin](https://bitvm.org/bitvm.pdf)